 - Pawing at the mouth

-In that situation allow your puppy to cough up or vomit the item stuck in its throat.
-If you find that it is unable to breathe and has a wheezing problem, then it is time to intervene and give your puppy medical help.
+In that situation, allow your puppy to cough up or vomit the item stuck in its throat.
+If you find that it cannot breathe and has a wheezing problem, it is time to intervene and give your puppy medical help.

-Take quick action to help your puppy when it has chocked on something.
-You need to be aware because your dog might bite you because of stress.
+Take quick action to help your puppy when it has choked on something.
+You must be aware that your dog might bite you because of stress.
 Therefore, grip your puppy with caution.

-Use both hands and open the dog's mouth and pull out its tongue by putting your fingers inside it.
+Use both hands to open the dog's mouth and pull out its tongue by putting your fingers inside it.
 You may need to use a spoon to remove the object.

-The Heimlich maneuver can dislodge the object if you manually cannot operate it.
+The Heimlich maneuver can dislodge the object if you cannot get it out with your hands.
 You need to access professional medical help for this maneuver technique.
 This process can save the life of your dog.

-You need to stand behind your dog and place your arms around its neck.
+You must stand behind your dog and put your arm around its neck.
 Use the hand cupping technique to remove the object.
 After this process, the Heimlich maneuver forces air from the lungs to the esophagus and expels the foreign object.

 If your puppy goes unconscious during this process, take it to a vet immediately.

 Keep an eye on your dog to ensure that it is breathing correctly.
 Follow the guidance given by the veterinary doctor.
 Choking is serious trouble and life-threatening.
-Prevent the problem by always monitoring your dog and watch what they eat, chew and play with.
+Prevent the problem by monitoring your dog and watching what they eat, chew, and play with.

-Remember that the key in preventing a puppy from chocking is to remove choking hazards and give your puppy safe chew toys.
+Remember that the key to preventing a puppy from choking is removing choking hazards and giving your puppy safe chew toys.
 If you want to learn more about safety for your puppy, read our blog post on what every puppy owner should be doing.